 Santa Fe: Alejandra Ironici's partner charged with her transfemicide

-This morning, the Santa Fe courts held a hearing for the hate crime committed against Alejandra Ironici.
-"It was a transfemicide," the prosecutor declared.
-She also applied the term "femicide."
+This morning in the Santa Fe courts, a hearing was held regarding the hate crime against Alejandra Ironici.
+"It was a transfemicide," the prosecutor stated.
+She also applied the legal definition of femicide.

 SANTA FE CITY, Santa Fe.
-The preliminary hearing was held this morning in the case investigating the death of Santa Fe transgender leader Alejandra Ironici, who was found murdered last Sunday.
-The victim's current partner, a 32-year-old man with the initials DHB, was arrested for her death.
+This morning, the arraignment hearing was held in the case investigating the death of Alejandra Ironici, a trans activist from Santa Fe, who was found murdered last Sunday.
+The victim's current partner, a 32-year-old man whose initials are DHB, was arrested in connection with her death.

-Prosecutor Alejandra Del Río Ayala stated that "he is accused of stabbing the victim 46 times, resulting in stab wounds and causing her death, especially those in the neck and face, according to the autopsy."
-She also confirmed that the attacker threw alcohol on her and set fire to part of her body.
+Prosecutor Alejandra Del Río Ayala stated that "he is charged with stabbing the victim 46 times, resulting in fatal injuries, particularly to the neck and face, according to the autopsy."
+She also confirmed that the assailant threw alcohol on the victim and set part of his body on fire.

-Alejandra Ironici, a pioneer in the transvestite and transgender struggle, on the day of her registration change at the Santa Fe Government House.
+Alejandra Ironici, a pioneer of transvestite and trans struggles, on the day of her legal name change at the Government House of Santa Fe.

 It was a transfemicide

-"Given the context and the person, given that she was a well-known figure, she was a woman who dedicated her life to fighting for the rights of people, primarily trans people; this means that this isn't a common crime, but rather a transfemicide .
-And there's also the possibility of femicide, because she was a trans woman, and, of course, the aggravating factor of the relationship because they were a couple ," he listed.
+"Given the context and the person, since she was a well-known figure, a woman who dedicated her life to fighting for the rights of people, especially trans people; this makes it not a common crime but a transfemicide .
+And there is also the element of femicide, because she was a trans woman and, of course, the aggravating factor of the relationship because they were a couple ," she listed.

-Prosecutor Alejandra Del Río Ayala, the hearing for the transfemicide of Alejandra Ironici concludes today.
+Prosecutor Alejandra Del Río Ayala, at the end of today's hearing for the transfemicide of Alejandra Ironici.
+Vic

-When asked specifically about the motive for the crime, Ayala Del Río remarked: "It was hate."
-The prosecutor confirmed that multiple items were seized and that some of the evidence will be presented on Friday at the precautionary measures hearing.
+When asked specifically about the motive for the crime, Ayala Del Río emphasized, "It was hate."
+The prosecutor confirmed that multiple items were seized and that some of the evidence will be presented on Friday at the hearing for precautionary measures.

-Regarding the possible sentence for the accused, she clarified that there are three charges that could result in life imprisonment.
+Regarding the possible sentence the accused could face, she clarified that there are three charges that could result in life imprisonment.

-At the end of the hearing, Pamela Rocchi, a transgender leader from Santa Fe, expressed her pain and anger, asking that "Alejandra be the last."
-Regarding the aggravating factors, she emphasized that " it is very important for our community to classify this as transfemicide, and it is important to talk about cisgender violence."
+At the end of the hearing, Pamela Rocchi, a trans leader from Santa Fe, expressed her grief and anger, demanding that "Alejandra be the last."
+Regarding the aggravating circumstances, she emphasized that " it is very important that this be classified as a transfemicide for our community, and it is important that we talk about cis-sexist violence."

 SUPPORT US